-CAST was approached by NHS England to provide support to its programme to recruit qualified nurses who were refugees in the Middle East.
-The programme would help the NHS, which – in most years – has to recruit nurses overseas to make up a shortfall in Britons who want to train in nursing.
+CAST was approached by NHS England to support its programme to recruit qualified nurses who were refugees in the Middle East.
+The programme benefits the NHS, which – in most years – has had to recruit nurses overseas to make up a shortfall in Britons who want to train in nursing.
 The prospects of the nurses would be improved since many found that, as refugees, they found it more difficult to progress their careers in the countries they were living in.
 And indeed the NHS was able to recruit some very high-quality graduate nurses as a result of the programme.

 CAST provided input into the psychological aspects of international relocation using one of our associates with a special interest in this topic who had extensive experience in working with international companies relocating staff to or from the UK.
 This was to provide nurses with an idea of what to expect psychologically as a result of relocation, what problems people usually met and how to deal with some of them.
-CAST then offered those on the scheme one to one assessments which were conversations with standardised measures of trauma and common mental health problems at the end.
+CAST offered those on the scheme one to one assessments which were conversations with standardised measures of trauma and common mental health problems at the end.
 We did not limit the discussion to mental health but looked at wellbeing more generally.
-Most of the people who took up the offer had multiple traumatic events in their histories which is common amongst refugees from war zones.
+Most of the people who took up the offer had experienced multiple traumatic events in their histories, which is not uncommon amongst refugees from war zones.
 Where people wanted treatment CAST liaised with their employers and helped to ensure that they received the treatment they needed wherever possible.
 Employers were generally grateful for the advice on management we were able to offer.

 The nurses recruited into the programme were very high skilled and high functioning.
 This was an exercise in ensuring their needs, if any, were met.
 It also had some value in reassuring employers who sometimes, unnecessarily, worried what would happen if they took on staff with many trauma symptoms.